 5.2.1.1 General

 For V2X communication, two types of PC5 reference points exist: the LTE based PC5 reference point as defined in TS 23.285 [8], and the NR based PC5 reference point as defined in clause 4.2.3.
 A UE may use either type of PC5 or both for V2X communication depending on the services the UE supports.
 The V2X communication over PC5 reference point supports roaming and inter-PLMN operations.
-V2X communication over PC5 reference point is supported when UE is "served by NR or E-UTRA" or when the UE is "not served by NR or E-UTRA".
+V2X communication over PC5 reference point is supported when UE is "served by NR for PC5 or E-UTRA for PC5" or when the UE is "not served by NR for PC5 or E-UTRA for PC5".

 A UE is authorized to transmit and receive V2X messages when it has valid authorization and configuration as specified in clause 5.1.2.